ahuber33/ENL_egn_Simulation/README.md

 # - Add of photon nuclear process for gammas (process g,n)
 # - Add of NeutronHPphysics
 # - Creation of vectors in the ROOT Tree to obtain all datas about gammas and neutrons for each events

+#commit #2 [ENLegnSim.0.0.1]
+# - Cleaning of vis.mac and vmrl.mac
+# - Add a condition for the datas integration -> ROOT files too fat due to IncidentE and depositi if you want information on neutron with stat